based on Reviews

 • with low blood levels, low bioavailability and

-Functional disorders (e.g. intestinal) higher dosages necessary
+Functional disorders (z.B. intestine) higher dosages are necessary

-• vitamins
+• Vitamins

 • Add combinations of water- and fat-soluble vitamins to meals

-• minerals and trace elements
+• Minerals and trace elements

 • Especially at higher doses, a distinction must be made between zinc, iron, copper, calcium,

-manganese, magnesium and fluorine preparations as well as between these substances and
+Manganese, magnesium and fluorine preparations as well as between these substances and

 Recommendation

-substance examples
+Substance examples

 Before meal